INSTRUCTOR'S NAME: Jim Richerson

 required for course: Scientific calculator.
 A USB flash drive (or the Google

-Drive you have as a VCCS student) will also be good to have with a capacity
+Drive you have as a VCCS student) will also be good to have a capacity

 of 16 GB or larger to back up Multisim files.